barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2023-03-sylea-rising.markdown

 assumed the roles of Grand Duke of Sylea, president of the Grand Senate, and chairman of Zhunastu Industries.

-Cleon began a rapid expansion of territory, a mixture of recruitment and conquest.
-He established the Sylean Federation Scout Service.
-And he's introduced the first prototype jump-3 ships into the navy, that technology newly developed by Zhunastu Industries.
+Cleon founded the Sylean Federation Scout Service, which triggered a period of rapid expansion, a mixture of recruitment and conquest.
+Many currently independent worlds are considering membership, having either applied themselves or having been invited due to their economic, technological, or strategic merits.
+Cleon also introduced the first prototype jump-3 ships into the navy, that technology newly developed by Zhunastu Industries.
 Some of these high tech ships have been deployed to the war with the Interstellar Confederacy, and have allowed rapid advances and surprise attacks against the less technologically advanced Confederates.

 Cleon has been president for 30 years now, and shows no sign of slowing down.
-People are generally optimistic for the future, and look forward to seeing what change he brings next.
+It's widely known that he plans to bring the entire sector under Sylean control, and possibly even more than that.
+The people are generally optimistic for the future, despite the current ongoing conflicts,and look forward to seeing what change he brings next.

 #### Other polities